akshata052/Simple-Machine-Learning-programs-1/README.md

-Indexing, ranking and MLM ranking using Jelinek-Mercer smoothing on the documents in aquaint.zip (remember to download aquaint before running any of the programs!).
+# Indexing, ranking and MLM (Jelinek-Mercer smoothing)
+Documents in aquaint.zip (remember to download aquaint before running any of the programs!).